-Bellevue's Comprehensive Plan provides the roadmap for growth in the city.
+Staff will present an overview of the process and scope for Bellevue's Comprehensive Plan Periodic Update.
 Washington State's Growth Management Act (GMA) directs counties and cities to periodically update their Comprehensive Plans.
-Council launched the update on February 28, 2022 and must adopt the changes by June 2024.
-The Transportation Commission is directed to be involved in reviewing and updating the Transportation Element and policies related to transportation issues.
+Council initiated the update on February 28, 2022 and must adopt the changes by June 2024.
+The Commission's role is to provide policy recommendations, including collaboration with City staff throughout the process and resulting in a formal recommendation to City Council by early 2024.